IngoKl/futurelearn-dl/README.md

 ## Fork
 This repo is forked from: https://github.com/mjbright/futurelearn-dl.py

 This fork fixes some of the unicode issues, sanitizes filenames, and slightly improves PEP8 conformity.
+The pdf/material download is still broken.

 Besides this, I have also added the HD fix from https://github.com/hwasiti/futurelearn-dl/.